ITU-BDSA2024-GROUP26/Chirp/docs/report.md

 ![Illustration of the _Chirp!_ data model as UML class diagram.](images/domain_model_uml.drawio.svg)

 _Chirp_ has three entities: Author, Cheep, and Notification.
-Using Entity Framework Core (EF Core), these entities are mapped to tables in a SQLite database, and LINQ queries are used to interact with the database.
+Using Entity Framework Core (EF Core), these entities are mapped to tables in an SQLite database, and LINQ queries are used to interact with the database.
-- An `Author` represents the user of the application.
+- An `Author` represents a user of the application.
 It inherits from ASP.NET IdentityUser, which handles user authentication and authorization.
-Each author has a unique username and the ability to follow other authors.
+Each author has a unique username, the ability to follow other authors and to send cheeps.
 - A `Cheep` is a message that an author can post.
-A timestamp is added to each cheep when it is created as well.
+A current timestamp is added to each cheep when it's created.
-- A `Notification` is sent to all followers of a cheep's author when it is posted.
-If an author is tagged in a cheep by starting it with `@<Username>`, a notification is sent to the tagged author as well.
+- A `Notification` is an object which contains information about how to notify a specific user about a specific cheep.
+Whenever an author cheeps, notifications will be created for all his followers.
+Additionally, an author can be tagged in a cheep if it contains his username with the format `@<Username> `.
+In that case a notification is also created for the tagged user.
+Tagging take priority over following; if a user tags a follower, the follower will only recieve the tag-notification.

-Each entity has a corresponding repository class responsible for reading and writing to the database.
+Each entity has a corresponding repository class responsible for interacting with the database.
-Additionally, each entity has a corresponding DTO (Data Transfer Object) to transfer only the necessary data to the presentation layer.
+Additionally, each entity has a corresponding DTO (Data Transfer Object) which transfers only necessary data to the presentation layer.

 ## Architecture — In the small

 ![Illustration of the _Chirp!_ onion architecture.](images/onion.svg)
-As the illustration shows, the _Chirp!_ application is organized using the onion architecture.
+As the illustration shows, the _Chirp!_ application is organized using onion architecture.

-This pattern has the benefit of making the code highly modular.
-The dependencies exclusively go inwards, meaning that the inner layers are not dependent on the outer layers.
-This makes it easy to replace layer implementations, allowing for a high degree of flexibility and testability.
+This pattern makes the code highly modular.
+Dependencies exclusively go inwards, which means inner layers are not dependent on outer layers.
+This ensures low coupling, making it easy to replace layer implementations, which allows for a high degree of flexibility and testability.

 - Core:
   - At the core are the entities of the domain model.
 That is the `Cheep`, `Author`, and `Notification` classes.
 Their respective DTO's also reside in this layer.
 - Second layer:
-  - In the second layer, we have our repositories, which are responsible for reading and writing to the database.
-Each domain model has one repository.
-Additionally, we have a `DBRepository`, which is responsible for general database operations that are not tied to a specific domain model.
+  - The second layer contains the repositories who interact with the database.
+Each domain model corresponds to one repository.
+Additionally, we have a `DBRepository` which is responsible for general database operations not tied to a specific domain model.
 Currently, it includes two methods, one for seeding the database and one for resetting it.
 - Third layer:
-  - The `CheepService` resides in the third layer and is responsible for the business logic of the application.
-All the razor pages have a reference to an instance of the service.
-Calling it `CheepService` instead of `ChirpService` is a bit of a misnomer, as it also handles the business logic for the `Author` and `Notification` entities.
+  - `CheepService` resides in the third layer and is responsible for the business logic of the application.
+All razor pages have a reference to an instance of the service.
+The service is responsible for encapsulating domain model entities into DTO's.
+Naming it `CheepService` instead of `ChirpService` is a bit of a misnomer, as it also handles the business logic for the `Author` and `Notification` entities.
 However, we wanted to maintain the same name as in the project description.
 - The outermost layer:
   - The presentation layer, which includes the Razor pages, controllers, and the `program.cs` file.
 This layer is responsible for tying everything together and rendering the UI.